 Many children will have individual health care plans drawn up in combination with parents, the child and healthcare professionals so that the child is kept safe at school.

-Healthcare plans are confidential documents and must be stored securely and reviewed at least annually or more frequently if the child's condition requires it.
+Healthcare plans are confidential documents and must be stored securely.
+They should be reviewed at least annually or more frequently if the child's condition requires it.

-Template documents are available from the Dept of Education.
+Template documents are available from the Department for Education.
 Alternatively action plans such as those developed by Asthma UK may be used, depending on the extent of the child's medical needs.

 Predicting an Attack